raviraj988/raviraj988.github.io/_pages/about.md

 - Architected ingestion and transformation pipelines for Hadoop, Snowflake, and MongoDB sources.
 - Delivered production-grade data pipelines using DBT, Hive, and shell scripting with automated validation and security controls.

  ---

-### 📚 Research Highlights

-- **Optimizing RAG with Multi-Agent Reinforcement Learning**
-  Developed PPO-optimized agents for query rewrite, passage retrieval, and answer generation, using warm-started LoRA adapters and unified F1 reward shaping.

-- **Multimodal Transformer for Image-Conditioned Generation**
-  Engineered a SigLIP-Gemma transformer with autoregressive decoding and KV caching, improving BLEU-4 by +3.7 over greedy decoding.

-- **Latent Diffusion for Text-to-Image Synthesis**
-  Reproduced Stable Diffusion v1.5 with classifier-free guidance, achieving FID: 12.4 and CLIPScore: 0.32; enabled inpainting, image-to-image, and captioning tasks.

-- **Semi-Supervised Learning with Deep Generative Models**
-  Extended the M2 architecture with entropy regularization and mutual information maximization, yielding a +4% accuracy gain on MNIST.

----

-### 🚀 Notable Projects
+### 🤖 Robotics
+I work on **real-time autonomous systems** that integrate perception, planning, and control using **ROS2**, **SLAM**, and visual-inertial pipelines.
+My robotics projects span multi-agent navigation, racing systems, and robotic arms—blending classical robotics with modern deep learning for robust, adaptive, and deployable solutions.

-- **🩺 Multi-Agent Medical Appointment System**
+- **🤖 Multi-Agent SLAM for Quadruped Robots**
-  LangGraph-based supervisor-agent routing system with FastAPI + Streamlit UI; reduced latency by ~60%.

-- **💬 RAG-Powered Customer Support Chatbot**
-  End-to-end QA pipeline using AstraDB, LangChain, Gemini Pro embeddings, and a FastAPI + AJAX frontend.
+  Built distributed SLAM pipelines for Unitree GO1/GO2 using ZED SDK and RTABMap with LiDAR, improving mapping via voxel filtering and cloud clustering.

+- **🧠 Swarm-Based Exploration and Semantic Mapping**
+  Developed scalable ROS2-based swarm navigation using stereo vision and instance segmentation with a custom semantic task allocator and chatbot interface.

 - **🛰️ 3D Point Cloud Segmentation via 2D Voting**
-  Achieved 96.5% accuracy by projecting OneFormer 2D masks onto 3D LiDAR scans using depth fusion.
+  Achieved 96.5% segmentation accuracy by projecting OneFormer 2D masks onto 3D LiDAR scans, enabling real-time, resource-efficient 3D understanding.

 - **🏁 Autonomous Racing Buggy (ROS2 + YOLO)**
-  Deployed LIDAR and camera fusion with INT8-quantized YOLOv5 for real-time track navigation and object avoidance.
+  Integrated LIDAR and camera with INT8-quantized YOLOv5s for real-time object detection; achieved 1:42 track time with Ackermann-steering controller.

-- **🤖 Multi-Agent SLAM with Quadruped Robots**
-  Developed SLAM and exploration pipelines for Unitree GO robots using RTABMap and ZED-based visual-inertial fusion.
+---

+### 🔧 Backend & API Development
+- Designed and deployed RESTful APIs using **FastAPI** and Python for modular AI services
+- Built microservice architectures leveraging **Docker**, **Kubernetes**, and **NGINX** for scalable deployments
+- Implemented **asynchronous processing** and **background task queues** using `asyncio` and `Celery` for real-time API responsiveness
+- Used **CI/CD pipelines** with Jenkins and GitHub Actions to automate testing, linting, and container deployments
+- Ensured **secure secret management** and environment isolation via Docker secrets, `.env` configs, and role-based access
+- Delivered interactive model interfaces using **Streamlit**, **Gradio**, and **AJAX/REST** frontends for live ML demos
+- Followed infrastructure-as-code principles using **Terraform** and **Docker Compose** for reproducible environments

 ---